NataliaMantyk/skillfactory_data_science/project_0/README.md

 # Project_0.
-Game: Guess the number
-## SkillFactory
+Game "Guess the number"
-### Data Science Course Python-8.5
+## Data Science Course
+### SkillFactory
 ### **Content**

 1. Project Description
-2. Short Summary about data
+2. Data Short Summary
-3. How to use the Project
+3. How to use the program
 4. Credits

 ### **Project Description**
 Computer hide the number.
-It is requested to guess this number for minimum number of attempts.
+It is required to guess this number within the minimum number of attempts

 * Terms of the game:
 Computer hides the number between 0 and 100.
 The player shall guess the number.
-Hence it is required to write the algorithm, which would guess the hidden number.
+Therefore it is required to write an algorithm that would guess the hidden number.

-Algorithm considers the information if the number is bigger or smaller.
+The algorithm considers the information if the entered number is bigger or smaller.

-* Outcome
+* Outcome:

-The result is how many attempts in average has been made within 1000 repetition
+The result is how many attempts in average have been made within 1000 repetitions.

-* Training outcome
+* Training outcome:

-Learning to write good algorithm in Python and present it on GitHub
+Learning to write good algorithm in Python and public the project on GitHub

-### **Short Summary about Data**
-Randomly chosen numbers by importing numpy bibliothek.
+### **Data Short Summary**
+Randomly chosen numbers.
+Numpy library has been used.

-### **How to use the project**
+### **How to use the program**
-Type any number between 0 and 100 and have fun!
+Type in any number between 0 and 100 and have fun!

 ### **Credits**
 SkillFactory team.